 Members of the public were allowed to submit feedback until June 14th, when the online discussion was closed.
 Now, the ODEP is preparing a final report to submit to the Secretary of Labor and Congress.
 Hopefully, the public’s comments will inspire lawmakers to take action and increase wages for disabled workers.

 Is your employer violating your right to minimum wage?
 If so, contact Armstrong & Vaught, P.L.C. as soon as possible.
 Our experienced attorneys have helped countless clients take legal action against their employers to recover the compensation they deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.